 We may regard this making of short doors as a deliberate attempt to force people to bow their head or body upon entering the mosque, which again has the intention to educate people to be polite, and not conceited or insolent on that spot.
-The purity of a mosque can be connected with what we find in some hadith.
-For example trade should not be discussed in a mosque.
+The purity of a mosque can connect with what we find in some Hadith.
+For example, the trade should not discuss in a mosque.
 Nor should there be noise, shouting, spitting on the floor or soiling of other parts of the mosque.
-There are also certain parts of the Koran which state that it is a merit to clean the mosque, as is said: "He only shall tend Allah's sanctuaries, believeth in Allah and the Last day and observeth proper worship and payeth the poor-due and feareth none save Allah.
-For such (only) is it possible that they can be rightly guided".
-Mahmud Yunus states that this "tend" means religious devotion, to restore the structure, to clean etc. It is for this reason that many Muslims like to do voluntary work by cleaning the mosque, fill the water tank, wash the mats, etc. The building of a mosque is often supported by members of the Islamic community who give their money or manpower.
-It is also written in the hadith that "he who builds a mosque because of God and hopes for his reward, God will build him a home in heaven".
-That is why perhaps the influences from Koran or hadith are also absorbed by the Islamic community in Indonesia.
-In addition to this is the national tradition that temples, sanctuaries and divine buildings or spirit houses are sacred and have to be well kept in order to get blessing.
+There are also certain parts of the Koran which state that it is a merit to clean the mosque, as is said:

+He only shall tend Allah's sanctuaries, believeth in Allah and the Last Day and observeth proper worship and payeth the poor-due and feareth none save Allah.
+For such (only) is it possible that they can be rightly guided.

+Mahmud Yunus states that this "tend" means religious devotion, to restore the structure, to clean, etc. It is for this reason that many Muslims like to do voluntary work by cleaning the mosque, fill the water tank, wash the mats, etc. The building of a mosque often supported by members of the Islamic community who give their money or workforce.
+It also writes in Hadith that "he who builds a mosque because of God and hopes for his reward, God will build him a home in heaven".
+That is why the Islamic community in Indonesia also absorbs perhaps the influences from the Koran or Hadith.
+In addition to this is the national tradition that temples, sanctuaries and divine buildings or spirit houses are sacred and have to keep getting a blessing.

-Returning to the problem of the doors of the ancient mosque, the old people of the village told me that when they were still children, those doors were never opened on ordinary days but only opened on Fridays or other Islamic festival days.
-This central door has an upper part which has a kalamakara arch decoration.
-We many compare this with the central door of the Panjunan mosque in Cirebon.
-The entrance door of the Panjunan mosque is never opened on ordinary days and has the same decoration of a kalamakara arch in its upper part.
+Returning to the problem of the doors of the ancient mosque, the old people of the village told me that when they were still children, those doors were never opened on ordinary days, but only opened on Fridays or other Islamic festival days.
+This central door has an upper part which has a kala-makara arch decoration.
+We may compare this with the central door of the Panjunan mosque in Cirebon.
+The entrance door of the Panjunan mosque is never opened on ordinary days and has the same decoration of a kala-makara arch in its upper part.

-Door of Panjunan, Cirebon (1480)
+The door of Panjunan, Cirebon (1480)

 The wall of the ancient mosque has no windows as there are now.
 It was the same case with the wall of the inner hall, which might have been in the dark.
-The sunrays could only enter this inner hall through the small entrance doors and holes in the upper part of the southern wall.
-This is also possibly deliberately done to give it a special quality or a sacred atmosphere like in the temples of the Hindu-Indonesian period.
+The sun rays could only enter this inner hall through the small entrance doors and holes in the upper part of the southern wall.
+It is also possibly deliberately done to give it a unique quality or a sacred atmosphere like in the temples of the Hindu-Indonesian period.

 The old water tank had a roof.
 People could enter the old mosque from that water tank without passing through the front door.
 So this door was located in another place than the present one, which is north of the veranda.
 The numbers of pillar inside and outside the veranda are 20, viz.
-16 inside and 4 outside the veranda.
+16 inside and four outside the veranda.
 They are round but measure less than the pillars of the new mosque.
 The height of the ancient pillars till the first ceiling is 5 m, while they are only 83 cm in girth.
 The pillar bases are round looking like jars which are 93 cm in the upper part, in the middle 1.46 m and 36 cm high.